Emitters

 texture

 2D texture specifying irradiance on the emitter’s virtual image plane, which lies at a distance of \(z=1\) from the pinhole.
-Note that this does not directly correspond to emitted radiance due to the presence of an additional directionally varying scale factor equal to to the inverse sensitivity profile (a.k.a. importance) of a perspective camera.
+Note that this does not directly correspond to emitted radiance due to the presence of an additional directionally varying scale factor equal to the inverse sensitivity profile (a.k.a. importance) of a perspective camera.
 This ensures that a projection of a constant texture onto a plane is truly constant.

 P,